-FOOTWEAR AND TIRE IMPRESSION EXAMINATION AND COMPARISON 12 PROCESS
+12 FOOTWEAR AND TIRE IMPRESSION EXAMINATION AND COMPARISON PROCESS

-BACKGROUND: 12.1
+12.1 BACKGROUND:

-- 12.1.1 When shoes and tires impact with a surface, a record of that impact remains on the surface. - 12.1.2 The amount of detail in the impression depends on many factors (not allinclusive): - Type of substrate or surface.

-- Type of casting material used. - Type of casting material used.

-Tire pressure, vehicle Tire pressure, vehicle load, wheel alignment, wheel balance, ambient temperature, and other factors. - How the footwear impression was made, such as shoe impact on door or step on flooring. - · Physical characteristics of shoe wearer such as weight, type of stride or infirmities. - 12.1.3 Footwear and tires may leave unique impressions depending on the level of detail and the presence of one or more individual characteristics. - 12.1.4 An impression contains class characteristics. - 12.1.5 An impression containing a sufficient quantity and quality of detail may be individualized to or excluded from a particular source. - 12.1.6 No scientific basis exists for requiring a pre-determined minimum number of individual characteristics to be present in two impressions in order to establish a positive identification. - 12.1.7 Identification/Exclusion is supported by the theories of the random nature of individual characteristics, probability modeling, and empirical data gained through more than one hundred years of operational experience.
+- 12.1.1 When shoes and tires impact with a surface, a record of that impact remains on the surface. - 12.1.2 The amount of detail in the impression depends on many factors (not all-inclusive): - Type of substrate or surface. - Color, pattern and texture of the surface. - Type of residue in the impression. - Type of footwear or vehicle tire. - Resolution of impression photographs. - Type of casting material used. - Tire pressure, vehicle load, wheel alignment, wheel balance, ambient temperature, and other factors. - How the footwear impression was made, such as shoe impact on door or step on flooring. - Physical characteristics of shoe wearer such as weight, type of stride or infirmities. - 12.1.3 Footwear and tires may leave unique impressions depending on the level of detail and the presence of one or more individual characteristics. - 12.1.4 An impression contains class characteristics. - 12.1.5 An impression containing a sufficient quantity and quality of detail may be individualized to or excluded from a particular source. - 12.1.6 No scientific basis exists for requiring a pre-determined minimum number of individual characteristics to be present in two impressions in order to establish a positive identification. - 12.1.7 Identification/Exclusion is supported by the theories of the random nature of individual characteristics, probability modeling, and empirical data gained through more than one hundred years of operational experience.

-SCOPE:
+12.2 SCOPE: